Key Takeaways:

 Flu Shot

 Therefore, preventing or reducing inflammation caused by microbes may be a sensible tactic to postpone or lower the risk of neurodegenerative diseases.
-According to studies, older adults who have received several adult vaccinations have demonstrated lower risks of having dementia than those who haven’t.
+Researchers suggest that flu vaccines may help reduce neuroinflammation, a key contributor to Alzheimer’s disease progression.
+Vaccination may also stimulate the immune system in ways that promote brain resilience, though more research is needed to confirm this hypothesis.
+Also, older adults who have received several adult vaccinations have demonstrated lower risks of having dementia than those who haven’t.

 What is Alzheimer’s disease?